Research

 I've had the privilege of working with many excellent undergraduate researchers.
 Here is a subset of them (and do please contact me if you don't see your name here and would like a shout-out!):

-At UC Davis, I held a joint appointment in the Topological Molecular Biology lab, in the department of microbiology and molecular genetics.
-DNA topology refers to the supercoiling, knotting and linking of circular DNA molecules.
-Replication, reconnection events and other naturally occurring cellular processes cause knotting and linking which can be harmful for the health of the cell.
-Enzymes such as type II topoisomerases and recombinases act locally to correct these topological problems.
-Circular DNA can be thought of as a topological knot.
-Strand-passage events and DNA recombination can be modeled as crossing changes and band-surgeries on knots.
-Both of these operations on knots are a big focus in my work.
-Part of my research at UC Davis was funded by the NSF, as part of the project "The dynamic genome: studying the interplay between local strand-passage and reconnection" with PI M. Vazquez.
-The long term goal of this project is to understand the global topological changes effected by recombinases and type II topoisomerases, with a special emphasis on understanding the effects of local reconnection and local crossing changes on the 3D organization of the genome.
+At UC Davis, I held a joint appointment in the department of microbiology and molecular genetics, as a postdoc with the Topological Molecular Biology lab.
+Part of my research at UC Davis was funded by the NSF, as part of the project "The dynamic genome: studying the interplay between local strand-passage and reconnection" under the direction of PI Mariel Vazquez.
+The long term goal of this project was to understand the global topological changes effected by recombinases and type II topoisomerases, with a special emphasis on understanding the effects of local reconnection and local crossing changes on the 3D organization of the genome.